ozanyldzgithuboffical/kubernetesfundatementals/README.md

 ## Labels
 ### Equity Based Requirement
-- You can use the pod spec in /label folder.
+- You can use the pod spec equity_based in /label folder.
 ```
  kubectl get pods -l environment=preprod
 ```